 Although many independent labels appeared in the wake of New Orleans‘s 1991 bounce explosion, Parkway Pumpin’ was one of the first.
 It was also one of the most influential stables of talent, although the limited finances of KLC (the man behind the boards) resulted in precious few recordings.
 When Master P relocated No Limit from Richmond, California to New Orleans, most of the original roster (aside from his siblings) was taken directly from the legendary Parkway label.

 Most of Parkway Pumpin’s associates never got around to recording with the label.
-Artists like Fiend, Mac (as Lil Mac The Lyrical Midget), Mystikal Mike (as Mystikal), Mr. Serv-On and Da Hound (Da Gert Town Hounds/Full Blooded) all went on to record popular records at No Limit without having anything released in their time at Parkway Pumpin’.
+Artists like Fiend, Mac (as Lil Mac The Lyrical Midget), Mystikal Mike (as Mystikal), Mr. Serv-On and Da Hound (of E.X.D., Full Blooded, and Da Hounds of Gert Town) all went on to record popular records at No Limit without having anything released in their time at Parkway Pumpin’.
 Only one future No Limit Soldier did, Soulja Slim.

 DJ KLC was born Craig S. Lawson.
 He grew up in the Melpomene projects.
 His father played saxophone and Lawson, nicknamed “The Drum Major,” followed in his musical footsteps, playing in the Green Middle School marching band.

 39 Posse released their debut EP in 1989 but caught legal flack over some lyrics and it was quickly withdrawn.
 They returned to the studio with the intention of remixing the offending songs and ended up recording all new material.
 They released a single, “Clockin’ / Pumped in Power,” in 1991.
 In 1992 they released their second EP, which included “Got What It Takes to Make It,” “Ask Them Hoes” and “Pass the Snake.”
-Around the same time, Parkway also included Lil’ Elt, Corey C., EXD, Silky Slim.
+Around the same time, Parkway also included Corey C., Silky Slim, Lil Elt, and E.X.D. (“Extremely Deadly”).

 Lil Elt & DJ Tee‘s “Get the Gat” and “Get The Gat Gemix” from the same year showed KLC easily capable of knocking out enjoyable but standard bounce.

 On Parkway Pumpin’ there were obviously no contracts, and artists including KLC himself often simultaneously worked at other labels.
-In 1994, KLC played keyboards and 39 Posse produced EXD’s No Elevation for In the House Records.
-Mystikal (now minus the “Mike”) recorded his debut at Big Boy, where KLC also produced a track for veteran New Orleans rapper Sporty T.
+Mystikal (now minus the “Mike”) recorded his debut at Big Boy, where KLC also produced a track, “Frank White,” for veteran New Orleans rapper Sporty T.

 Tragically, the previous year 39 Posse’s 28-year-old Derrick Mushatt was shot nineteen times at the intersection of Philip and Clara.
 In 2003, 27-year-old Soulja Slim was shot four times on the way to a performance in front of his mother’s home.
 MC Dart is still making music in New Orleans, as Poison Dart.
 KLC also lives on; a few years back he released this amazing song with former Parkway Pumpin’ figure Fiend.